yu-fung-hang/cyber-black-friday/README.md

 > P.S.
 Chrome is not recommended in this project.
 When the number of users is too large, it will show the following error: `Failed to load resource: net::ERR_INSUFFICIENT_RESOURCES`.

-## Description
+## Emulate the traffic jam of orders
 This project emulates the scene that a number of people are ordering the same product at the same time.
 Here are a few steps to follow:
 1. Add a product into stock.
-In this step you need to decide the number of this product in stock.
+In this step you need to decide how many products there are in stock.
 You can achieve this by doing one of the following:
     * Run `\api-examples\insert-stock-record.http` if you are using IntelliJ IDEA Ultimate;
     * Copy the content from `\api-examples\insert-stock-record.http` to Postman and run it.
 2. Enter `stockId` (1 as default) and `Number of Users`;